tennydesign/Minimalistic-wine-app/README.md

 - Fully integrated with Apple Pay and PassKit.
 - Notifications (APN).
 - JSON serialization using Decodable objects/ parsing.
-- Two storyboards.
+- Two storyboards. (one customer facing, one store owner facing).
+- Full e-commerce flow (From inserting products in catalog to Apple Pay checkout)
+- Smart catalog for entering new products checks against wine data api's and fill the info for the store owner avoiding ghost data.
-- A very minimalistic customer facing storyboard (one main collectionViewController)
+- A very minimalistic customer facing storyboard (one main collectionViewController), with one scene.
 - Authentication (google sign in, and email sign in)
 - Access to five different APIs. (involved in the wine label image recognition workflow)
 - Protocols, Singletons (oh, I love singletons) and Delegates (many involved in controling the animations).
 - Very intricate animations.
 - Custom designed navigation controls, from scratch, not cocoapods. (top bar is actually an enhanced collection view etc...).
 - Apple's Material Design and Human Interface Guidelines.
 - Balsamiq prototype.
 - POP (Marvel) prototype.